kyma-project/kyma/docs/kyma/04-04-cluster-installation.md

 1. Go to [this](https://github.com/kyma-project/kyma/releases/) page and choose the release you want to install.

-2. Export the release version as an environment variable.
-Run:
+2. Export the release version as an environment variable:

     ```bash
     export KYMA_VERSION={KYMA_RELEASE_VERSION}